-- (1) If a respondent to an appeal also wants to appeal against the judgment subject to the appeal, the respondent may, within 14 days after service of the notice of appeal, lodge a notice of cross-appeal. - (2) If the Court's permission for the cross-appeal is necessary, the notice of cross-appeal must include a request for the Court's permission. - (3) A notice of cross-appeal must conform with the requirements for a notice of appeal (so far as applicable). - (4) If a respondent wants to contend that a decision subject to appeal should be upheld for reasons that differ from those given by the court or tribunal from whose decision the appeal is brought, the respondent must, within 14 days after service of the notice of appeal, file notice of the respondent's contention stating in detail the grounds on which the respondent asserts the decision should be upheld.
+- (1) If a respondent to an appeal also wants to appeal against the judgment subject to the appeal, the respondent may, within 14 days after service of the notice of appeal, lodge a notice of cross-appeal. - (2) A notice of cross-appeal must conform with the requirements for a notice of appeal (so far as applicable). - (3) If a respondent wants to contend that a decision subject to appeal should be upheld for reasons that differ from those given by the court at first instance, the respondent must, within 14 days after service of the notice of appeal, file notice of the respondent's contention stating in detail the grounds on which the respondent asserts the decision should be upheld.